 What is a Bahama Mama Smoothie?

 The Bahama Mama Smoothie is one of the most popular drinks at the Tropical Smoothie Cafe.
-It is a delicious blend of strawberries, pineapple, coconut, and white chocolate.
-While white chocolate may seem a bit much for a smoothie, but it really is why this smoothie is so addicting!
+It's a delicious blend of strawberries, pineapple, coconut, and white chocolate that makes a rich and creamy smoothie.
+While white chocolate may seem a bit much for a smoothie, it really is why this smoothie is so addicting!

 Ingredients and Substitutions